Endometriosis

 Movement, stress reduction, heat therapy, and other approaches women report using for symptom management.

 Approach categories reflect self-reported community data.
-Narrated does not recommend, rank, or advise the use of any approach.
+Narrated does not endorse, rank, or advise the use of any approach.

 Frequently Asked